Learning Set Functions that are Sparse in Non-Orthogonal Fourier Bases: Fourier Transforms for Set Functions

-Interestingly, the Fourier coefficients in \eqref{eq:s_hat} of a generalized coverage function are \begin{linenomath*} \end{linenomath*} which corresponds to the (negative) weights of the fragments of the Venn-diagram of the sets $S_i$ (Fig.~\ref{fig:coverage_ft}).
+which corresponds to the weights of the fragments of the Venn-diagram of the sets $S_i$ (Fig.~\ref{fig:coverage_ft}).
 If the universe $U$ contains fewer than $2^n$ items, some fragments will have weight zero, i.e., are Fourier-sparse.
+We refer to Section~VIII of \cited{puschel2020discrete} for an in-depth discussion and interpretation of the spectrum~\eqref{eq:spectrum}.

-\mypar{Other shifts and Fourier bases} There are several other natural definitions of shifts, each with its respective shift-equivariant convolution, associated Fourier basis, and thus notion of Fourier-sparsity. \cited{puschel2020discrete} call these variants model 1--5, with 5 being the classical definition that yields the WHT and 4 the version introduced above.
+\mypar{Other shifts and Fourier bases} As mentioned before, \cited{puschel2020discrete} considers 5 types of shift, i.e. DSSP models, each with its respective shift-equivariant convolution, associated Fourier basis, and thus notion of Fourier-sparsity.
+Model 5 is the classical definition that yields the WHT and model 4 the version introduced above.
 Table~\ref{tab:sfdsp} collects the key concepts, also including model 3.